 General A.G.L.
-McNaughton was born in Moosomin, Saskatchewan, on 25 February 1887 and studied at McGill University.
-In May 1919 he was commissioned a Provisional Lieutenant and graduated with a Bachelor of Science degree in 1910.
-That same year he was appointed Lieutenant in the 3rd Montreal Battery, Canadian Field Artillery.
+McNaughton was born in Moosomin, Saskatchewan, on 25 February 1887.
+He studied at McGill University.
+In May 1909, the military commissioned him a Provisional Lieutenant.
+He graduated with a Bachelor of Science degree at McGill University, in 1910.
+That same year, he was appointed Lieutenant in the 3rd Montreal Battery, Canadian Field Artillery.

-In September 1914 he was appointed to command the 4th Battery and embarked for England, arriving in France on 9 February 1915.
-In April he was wounded during the second battle of Ypres and invalided to England.
-In October he transferred to the 2nd Division Artillery returning to the front in January 1916 with the 6th Howitzer Brigade.
-He subsequently commanded the 21st Howitzer Battery was promoted to Lieutenant-Colonel and given command of the 11th Brigade, Canadian Field Artillery.
+In September 1914, he was appointed to command the 4th Battery and embarked for England, arriving in France on 9 February 1915.
+In April, he was wounded during the second battle of Ypres and invalided to England.
+In October, he transferred to the 2nd Division Artillery, returning to the front in January 1916 with the 6th Howitzer Brigade.
+He commanded the 21st Howitzer Battery, was promoted to Lieutenant-Colonel and given command of the 11th Brigade, Canadian Field Artillery.

-In July 1916 he was seconded to the Canadian Corps Headquarters as Counter-Battery Officer – his work in devising innovative techniques, new equipments and the use of aircraft to locate enemy guns was recognized with the award of the Distinguished Service Order.
-His near perfect barrage at Valenciennes incorporating the well-planned use of smoke, the accurate use of counter-fire and with particular care taken to reduce damage to civilian life and property, remain to this day a classic example of the gunners’ art.
+In July 1916, he was seconded to the Canadian Corps Headquarters as Counter-Battery Officer.
+He was awarded the Distinguished Service Order for devising innovative techniques, new equipment and the use of aircraft to locate enemy guns.
+His near perfect barrage at Valenciennes, where he incorporated the use of smoke and accurate use of counter-fire while taking particular care to reduce collateral damage, remain a classic example of the gunners’ art.
 He was credited with the invention of the “Box Barrage”, although he professed it to be more the result of evolution rather than invention.
 For these and other actions he was thrice Mentioned-in-Dispatches and appointed Companion of the Order of the Bath.

-During the final months of the war, at the battle of Soissons he was again wounded.
-On return to Canada he was appointed to the Permanent Force.
+During the final months of the war, at the battle of Soissons, he was again wounded.
+On his return to Canada, he was appointed to the Permanent Force.

-In 1919 he was a member of the Committee for Reorganization of the Militia, appointed Brevet Colonel and to the General List.
-He became Deputy Chief of the Defence Staff in 1923 and in 1928 was appointed District Officer Commanding Militia District 11.
+In 1919, he was a member of the Committee for Reorganization of the Militia, appointed Brevet Colonel and to the General List.
+In 1923, he became Deputy Chief of the Defence Staff and was appointed District Officer Commanding Militia District 11, in 1928.

-He was promoted Major-General and appointed Chief of the General Staff on 1 January 1929.
-Subsequently he was seconded as President of the National Research Council.
+He was promoted Major-General and appointed Chief of the General Staff, on 1 January 1929.
+He was seconded as President of the National Research Council.
 At the outbreak of hostilities in 1939, he was appointed to the Canadian Army Special Force in the rank of Major-General and as General Officer Commanding 1st Canadian Division.